-AFS strives to ensure that all meeting participants have equal opportunities to engage in and contribute to its annual meeting.
+AFS strives to ensure that all meeting participants have equal opportunities to engage in and contribute to the annual meeting.
 Everyone benefits when we change how we think about—and act on—issues of access and equity.
-As a step towards equitable access, AFS has developed the following guidelines for conference presenters to follow in order to make their work more accessible to all.
+AFS developed the following guidelines for conference presenters to follow in order to make their work more accessible to all.
 AFS asks all presenters to read and follow these guidelines whenever possible and to ask for assistance if needed.

 Preparing for the Session